Commercial Moving Guide: How to Prepare for Your Big Move (Part 2)

 - Communicate with your clients: When you move to your new location you’ll want to ensure that your clients and prospects can find you.
 Order updated business cards, letterhead, and other publicity materials well in advance of the move and consider creating a banner on your website communicating the upcoming change of address.
 Since Google changes can take a while longer to implement, we recommend contacting them at least a month in advance to have your online listing and address changed.
 Finally, update all suppliers, vendors and clients as to where your new company location will be via email and a traditional mailing campaign.

 - Get a floor plan – and assign seating: After obtaining a floor plan and feedback from key leaders, draw up a seating plan and distribute it to employees.
 We recommend allowing time for any feedback that would inspire a need to make changes.
 Identify cases where special needs, access or the benefits of departmental proximity should be considered.
-Coordinate finalization of the seating chart with your movers to ensure that they have a clear idea of where each employee’s labeled boxes and equipment will be relocated to within the new location.
+Coordinate finalisation of the seating chart with your movers to ensure that they have a clear idea of where each employee’s labelled boxes and equipment will be relocated to within the new location.

 After following these guidelines, you’ll be ready to approach the next phase of your commercial move: packing.
 The next blog post in this series will address a variety of steps that can make transitioning out of your existing space far easier.